usma-eecs/dargle/file_parsing/README.md

 ## Functional Scripts
 * This directory contains the scripts to be used with extracting onions and counting the sites.
+* To use, simply copy these scripts to a directory that contains your Common Crawl files.

 ## onion_data
 * This directory contains all data related to onions